Home Holiday Decoration 101

 A great centerpiece begins with a solid base.
 Choose something that fits the size of your table and can hold all your other elements in place.

-• Tray or Platter: A wooden or metal tray creates a rustic or elegant base for your arrangement.
-It helps keep everything contained and makes it easy to transport.
+• Tray or Platter -- A wooden or metal tray creates a rustic or elegant foundation and helps keep everything contained.

-• Vase or Bowl: A large glass vase or bowl can be the foundation for your floral arrangement or decorative elements.
-For a more traditional look, a beautiful ceramic bowl or antique vase can add character.
+• Vase or Bowl -- A large glass vase or bowl works well for floral arrangements; a ceramic bowl or antique vase adds character for a more traditional look.

-• Table Runner: If you prefer a flatter centerpiece, a festive table runner adorned with garlands, ornaments, or candles can be a beautiful starting point.
+• Table Runner -- If you prefer a flatter centerpiece, a festive runner adorned with garlands, ornaments, or candles can be a beautiful starting point.

 3. Add Fresh Greenery